 Training partner or trainer may need to assist attaching ankle cuffs to cable.
 Ankle cuffs may also be attached to cable pulley in lowest position when feet are on floor, but assistance may be needed to raise pulley to bench height.
 Cable Lying Leg Raise on floor is easier to set up.

 Rectus Abdominis and Obliques only contract dynamically if actual waist flexion occurs.
 With no waist flexion, Rectus Abdominis and External Oblique will only act to stabilize pelvis and waist during hip flexion.
-It may be necessary to completely flex hips before waist flexion is possible; see Cable Lying Leg-Hip Raise on Bench.
-Knees may be kept extended throughout leg raise to increase intensity; see Cable Lying Straight Leg Raise.
+It may be necessary to completely flex hips before waist flexion is possible (see Cable Lying Leg-Hip Raise on Bench).
+Knees may be kept extended throughout leg raise to increase intensity (see Cable Lying Straight Leg Raise).
+Also known as Cable Lying Knee Raise on Bench.
 Also see Spot Reduction Myth and Lower Ab Myth.